partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 Each binding tuple outputted by the `WINDOWED` clause contains "information" regarding: 1) the current binding tuple from the input, 2) the partition for the current binding tuple, 3) the index for access the current binding tuple in partition.

 This section proceed in four steps:
-- Section [Partition As Nested Data](#Partition-As-Nested-Data) explains how to create a partition for each row/binding tuple, such partition created will be incorporated into the binding tuple produced by `WINDOWED` clause.
+- Section [Partition As Nested Data](#Partition-as-Nested-Data) explains how to create a partition for each row/binding tuple, such partition created will be incorporated into the binding tuple produced by `WINDOWED` clause.
 - Section [WINDOWED Clause](#WINDOWED-Clause) explains the core PartiQL WINDOWED structure and the binding tuples created by `WINDOWED` clause.
-- Section [Operations on Partition](#Operations-Over-Partition) explains how to perform operation over the produced partition data.
+- Section [Operations on Partition](#Operations-Over-Partition) explains how to perform operations over the produced partition data.
-- Section [SQL Compatibility](#SQL-Compatibility) shows that SQL's window functions can be explained over by PartiQL's `WINDOWED` clause and expressions.
+- Section [SQL Compatibility](#SQL-Compatibility) shows that SQL's window functions can be explained by PartiQL's `WINDOWED` clause and expressions.

-#### Partition As Nested Data
+#### Partition as Nested Data
 In this section, we introduce a way to model partition as nested data.
+The intention for doing so is to be able to use this nested-data in order to produce the final output of `WINDOWED` clause.
 Notice that the nested data format, although not fitting in SQL's formal semantics, provides a simple and intuitive way to understand window function results, and forms the basis for PartiQL's window semantics.

 In SQL, a window(and therefore the concept of partition) can be defined implicitly by an inline window specification.